Proposals for a Jewish state

-There were several proposals for a Jewish state in the course of Jewish history between the destruction of ancient Israel and the founding of the modern State of Israel.
-While some of those have come into existence, others were never implemented.
+Throughout Jewish history, several proposals have been made for the creation of a Jewish state, occurring between the destruction of ancient Israel and the founding of the modern State of Israel.
+While some have come into existence, others were never implemented.
 The Jewish national homeland usually refers to the State of Israel or the Land of Israel, depending on political and religious beliefs.
-Jews and their supporters, as well as their detractors and anti-Semites have put forth plans for Jewish states.
+Jews and their supporters, as well as detractors and anti-Semites, have put forth plans for Jewish states.